Vegan Carrot Coconut Soup

 - 2 teaspoon coconut oil

-- 1 tablespoon vegetable stock powder or cube
+- 600ml vegetable stock

 - 2cm fresh ginger (0.8 inches)

-- 150ml full fat coconut milk (1 cup)
+- 240ml full fat coconut milk (1 cup)

-- 1/4 teaspoon black pepper
+- 1/4 teaspoon cumin

 - 4 teaspoons coconut cream

-- fresh chives
+- fresh parsley, minced

-- Pour the soup into your blender and add ginger, coconut milk, salt and pepper.
+- Pour the soup into your blender and add ginger, coconut milk, cumin, salt and pepper.
 Puree until smooth.

 Store the soup in an airtight container in the fridge for up to 5 days.